 Please let us know your dietary needs when you register for camp, and you can also log into CDSS Commons after registration to update your information at any time.

 Agassiz Village can easily cater for vegetarians and will try to meet other dietary needs, but the camp has a very small kitchen staff and cannot cater to every special diet.
-If you have very restrictive or severe food intolerances, you may need to bring some of your own food to supplement the camp food.
+If you have very restrictive or severe food intolerances, we suggest bringing some of your own food to supplement the camp food.
 Refrigerator space is available for campers to use for this purpose.
 Please email camp@cdss.org in advance if you have any questions or concerns.

 Snacks and refreshments: A mid-morning and a mid-afternoon snack are served daily.
 Some after-dance parties are scheduled with food supplied by CDSS, but campers are encouraged to bring their own snacks and party food to share and to host parties.